 Core I – Core VII has different base formulas with some alternate tunings for different environments and lightings.

 Aged – Aged looks have lifted blacks and often have a little extra red added into the shadows.

 C1, C2 – Colors are tuned to find a happy medium between the different camera brands.
 This allows photographers that shoot on different cameras to still find looks that work for them.
-It’s possible these will be expanded in the future, but so far they are working very well on the different brands of cameras.
-Only some of the Core colors needed these.

 +R – Extra Red was added to the image.

 Warm – The image is colored slightly warmer.
 This only happens once on the Core III set.
 Core III set is inspired by Kodak Ektar and this was an alternate take at mimicking the film stock with creative liberties taken.

 Cool – The Imaged is slightly cooled.

 Retro – New to V2.00 that I’m experiencing with.
 It has a very heavy shift with almost an expired film vibe.